vaimo/composer-patches/README.md

 This patch fixes a huge issue that made N crash while Y was running

+@label shorter description, if not provided, the long one will be used
 @issue reference to some issue ID that relates to this fix
 @link url to additional data about this patch
-@description shorter description, if not provided, the long one will be used
 @package some/package-name
 @version >=1.1.0 <1.4.0

 @after Used in case a patch should be added after another branch
 @skip If this tag is present, then the patch will not be applied
+@dev Only for development

 --- Models/Example.php.org
 +++ Models/Example.php